GLOBAL MARKETS-Asian shares hit a record high after Yellen calls for big spending

 U.S. crude futures inched up 0.3% to $53.15 a barrel while international benchmark Brent futures rose 0.3% to $56.09 per barrel.

+"The ongoing economic recovery, near-term headwinds relating to the virus aside, will be further supported by increased fiscal spending," said Brendan Mulhern, strategist for the BNY Mellon Global Real Return Strategy at Newton Investment Management.

+"The continued acceleration of nominal income growth will ensure a continued sharp recovery in activity which will serve as a further tailwind for cyclical parts of the market, in particular materials and energy."

-(Additional reporting by Jessica DiNapoli in New York, editing by Richard Pullin and Ana Nicolaci da Costa)
+(Additional reporting by Tom Westbrook in Singapore; editing by Ana Nicolaci da Costa and Stephen Coates)